12 footballers forever living in the shadow of their more successful siblings

 10. Francois Kompany

-While Vincent was helping Manchester City win their first trophy in the 2010/11 season, younger brother Francois was trying to establish himself just down the road with Macclesfield Town.
-It never worked out at Moss Rose for Francois, though.
+Around the time Vincent was establishing himself as the main man in Manchester City’s defence, his younger brother Francois was busy trying to make his mark with his new own club: Macclesfield Town.

-Vincent won his first FA Cup that season, while Francois was released without having made a first-team appearance for the Silkmen.
+It didn’t quite work out.
+Vincent won his first FA Cup in 2010/11, while Francois was released without having made a first-team appearance for the Silkmen.
 A career in the lower reaches of the Belgian league followed, although Francois re-signed with second-tier Roeselare in February 2018.
-Meanwhile, Kompany Major is still winning cup finals with Manchester City.
+Meanwhile, Kompany Snr. is still winning cup finals with City.

 Rarely prolific in front of goal, Paolo last hit double figures for goals in the 2011/12 season – though he does have four Liga Nacional Clausura and Apertura titles to his name.
 So at least there’s that to bring up when Luis gets out his Champions League and Liga medals.